squanchy1993/zsjs/packages/ws-controller/README.md

       wsCtl.send("Hello world"); // when connect success will call OnOpened function.
     },
   },

+  // The heartbeat check is successful when a message is sent to the server, and the
+  // server responds with a message in a timely manner.
+If the client does not receive
+  // a message or receives a timeout, it triggers the reconnect logic.
   heartbeatOptions: {
     // heartbeat setting.
     handleHeartbeatMsg: (msg) => {